annie1289/MyMelody/README.md

 > The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

- *Create User
+ * Create User
- *Authenitifacation
+ * Authenitification
- *View, Create, Edit, and Delete Song Posts
+ * View, Create, Edit, and Delete Song Posts
- *View, Create, Edit, and Delete Album Posts
+ * View, Create, Edit, and Delete Album Posts

 <br>